LukasKristensen/Stock-Market-Portfolio-TWSM-Miniproject/README.md

 Direct to: ``\server``<br>
 Run the command: ``node server.js``

-Note: The finance API key must only be used for personal/non-commercial use

 During the development of the application there have been errors in communicating between the client and server on public/restricted networks (AAU Create).

 <h2>Group</h2>